Google Algorithms - It's all bananas!

 - SEO is DEAD!
-There are so many people out there trying to manipulation the search results, and Google is rolling out daily updates to stop the manipulation.
+But you still need to do it!
+There are so many people out trying to manipulation the search results, and Google is rolling out daily updates to stop the manipulation.
 This increases the costs to a business running a website so in the long run it may be cheaper and easier to run campaigns through adwords or via Social Media!

-Our view now is that lets get the rulebook and throw it out the window; the only key thing is the user.
-Why build content around a search term?
+Our view now is that let's get the rulebook and throw it out the window; the only key thing is the user.
+Why build content around a search term? work the content around the user.
 We know that the the keyword data in Google Adwords isn’t accurate and we also don’t know really what the users are going to search for.
+We know this as we rank for position 1 for a keyword and we get a lot less traffic a month than Googles estimated traffic in Adwords.
 If you’re content is well researched, referenced and is easy to read and understand it will grab the traffic you need to your website.

 Nothing has changed here.
 If you’re writing content or building a new website you need to strip back what you’re doing to your marketing plan and strategy.
 SEO is is actually basic marketing.
 Find out what your users want, how do they want it, test it and then review and analyse.
 If you constantly test and review your content, your website user experience the Google Algorithms should not have any effect and you will gain more followers and enquiries through the experience side, rather than worrying about keywords and page ranking.